 When providing psychological treatment to Hispanic immigrants, it is important to understand their culture as well as the impact of the migratory process on their identity.
 The latter is of paramount relevance given how immigrants undergo a complex adaptation process, which can be problematic if misunderstood.

 Immigration is a deep experience which triggers Intra-psychic pain and conflicts in the individual.
 Identity crisis, loss and mourning, emotional lability, and linguistic/symbolic transformation are some of the issues that can be experienced by an individual going through an immigration process.
-From the beginning of immigration experiences, the individual is marked by destabilizing cultural shock.
+From the beginning of immigration experiences, the individual is marked by destabilizing cultural shock (Akhtar, 2011).

 One component of this individuation process is learning a new and unknown language which may drive the individual to regress to earlier periods of psychosocial development.
 In these periods the validation of the self is done through the new words acquired that bridge the relationship of our inner world with others.
 Some individuals may take longer than others in becoming functional in the use of the new language; however, for others, this may never happen.

-Using this Psychoanalytic perspective, the analogy of “mother land” may be observed through object relations theory, specifically from Winnicott’s concept of transitional space, holding environment, good enough mother.
+Using this Psychoanalytic perspective, the analogy of “Motherland” may be observed through Object Relations theory, specifically from Winnicott’s concept of Transitional space, Transitional phenomena, Holding environment, good enough mother and mirroring function.